Buying and selling crypto | Robinhood

 You can buy and hold up to the cost basis limit worth of a specific crypto.
 Note that the value of your crypto on Robinhood may exceed your position limits based on market fluctuations affecting crypto prices.

-Adding crypto to your watchlist
+Add crypto to your watchlist

-2. Select Add to Lists
+2. Select Add or + Add to lists

 Estimated buy and sell price